microsoft/FluidFramework/packages/dds/tree/src/schema-stored/Stored and View Schema.md

 ## Use as `Stored Schema`

-TODO: Use what as stored schema?
-Isn't stored schema just that or can it be used as something else?
-Or is 'Usages of Stored Schema` a more accurate title?

 -   Document load: The application can check that their view schema matches their stored schema and that the root has supported content.

     See `checkCompatibility` in [Schema.ts](./Schema.ts) for an example of how this could work.